haoxx0351/Analysis-of-ACORN-HAI/README.md

 Run the `heatmap_ast.R` script to generate a heatmap of resistant organism proportions for the index episode.

 #### Antibiotic Resistance Profiles
-Run the `am_profiles.R` script to visualize antibiotic resistance profiles across different infection types.
+Run the `amr_profiles.R` script to visualize antibiotic resistance profiles across different infection types.

 #### Sankey Diagram
 Run the `sankey.R` script to illustrate the transition from empirical to definitive antibiotic prescriptions.